torstenberg/indicators/article/IndicatorsAndAssessment.md

 Another important aspect is uncertainty.
 Build uncertainty into your indicator right from the start.
 Typically, people overestimate the certainty of their results.
 Having a measure of uncertainty not only helps to discard a bad indicator (one that doesn't actually indicate anything given some nasty uncertainties) and detect a good one, but also helps managers to decide.
 A rule may be that managers will not take actions when there isn't enough proof for a specific claim an indicator makes.
 Or they may be precautionary and knowing about the uncertainty of an indicator values helps to take the right actions.
 In the end, it also helps the scientists being honest about the limits of their statement given poor data coverage and many constraints under which managers request exact answers that scientiests not can give.

+# How to make in indicator successful

+- properly document and explane the indicator, interpret its meaning for the ecosystem
+- build a nice and easy to use software
+- train people in the use of the indicator, get feedback and improve the indicator and documentation continuously
+- release it early and often, and be open to good arguments against and in favour of your reasoning

 # How to develop an assessment system

 - Science does not define thresholds, but policy does (however, science interprets and sets them)